-Burt Reynolds Saved This Last Pontiac Bandit Trans Am For You To Win
+Enter Now!
+Last Chance To Win Bandit Trans Am Signed By Burt Reynolds

 Autographed by the late actor, this last Bandit Trans Am is officially verified and licensed by the Burt Reynolds Estate.

 Burt Reynolds passed away on September 6, 2018 at the age of 82.
 He lives on, though, through the iconic movies that made him famous, none more so than Smokey and the Bandit.
-On the first anniversary of Reynolds' death, Dream Giveaway has announced its offering a chance to win this beautifully restored Bandit Trans Am autographed by the man himself.
+Dream Giveaway is offering you a chance to win this beautifully restored Bandit Trans Am autographed by the man himself.
+But enter now because time is running out; the entry period ends on July 28, 2020.

-Motor1.com readers receive 50% more entry tickets with a minimum $25 donation.
+Motor1.com readers receive double entry tickets with a minimum $25 donation.

 This is the real deal.
 The late actor autographed the car's shaker scoop.
 The vehicle is verified by Pontiac Historic Services.
-And the giveaway is officially licensed by the Burt Reynolds Estate.
+The giveaway is officially licensed by the Burt Reynolds Estate.
 In addition to this amazing car, the top prize also includes $17,500 to pay for taxes and a free trip to Clearwater, Florida to pick up the car.

-This Bandit Trans Am is one of 9,874 ever made.
+This genuine 1979 Trans Am Special Edition is one of 9,874 ever made with just 36,000 miles.
 Its restoration was performed by Classic Pontiac Rescue with restoration parts provided by Ames Performance Engineering.
 The Trans Am features Pontiac's black-and-gold Special edition package, a t-top roof, and a numbers-matching engine.
 It's a perfect representation of the iconic movie car, and Reynolds' autograph makes it one of a kind.

-Gallery: Burt Reynolds' Last Pontiac Bandit Trans Am
+Gallery: Pontiac Bandit Trans Am Autographed By Burt Reynolds

 Entering for a chance to win is easy.
-Just click here visit the entry page.
-You may enter with a donation as small as $3.00, but Motor1.com readers receive 50% more entry tickets with a minimum $25 donation.
+Just click here to visit the entry page.
+Motor1.com readers also receive double entry tickets with a minimum $25 donation.
 What's more, entering with a donation will help veteran's and children's charities with generous grants.

 Enter now to honor the life and career of an American icon, and you may wind up winning the last Bandit Trans Am to wear his autograph.